rclone/rclone/docs/content/docs.md

 This command line flag allows you to override that computed default.

+### --multi-thread-cutoff=SIZE ###

+When downloading files to the local backend above this size, rclone will use multiple threads to download the file. (default 250M)

+Rclone preallocates the file (using `fallocate(FALLOC_FL_KEEP_SIZE)` on unix or `NTSetInformationFile` on Windows both of which takes no time) then each thread writes directly into the file at the correct place.
+This means that rclone won't create fragmented or sparse files and there won't be any assembly time at the end of the transfer.

+The number of threads used to dowload is controlled by `--multi-thread-streams`.

+Use `-vv` if you wish to see info about the threads.

+This will work with the `sync`/`copy`/`move` commands and friends `copyto`/`moveto`.
+Multi thread downloads will be used with `rclone mount` and `rclone serve` if `--vfs-cache-mode` is set to `writes` or above.

+**NB** that this **only** works for a local destination but will work with any source.

+### --multi-thread-streams=N ###

+When using multi thread downloads (see above `--multi-thread-cutoff`) this sets the maximum number of streams to use.
+Set to `0` to disable multi thread downloads.
+(Default 4)

+Exactly how many streams rclone uses for the download depends on the size of the file.
+To calculate the number of download streams Rclone divides the size of the file by the `--multi-thread-cutoff` and rounds up, up to the maximum set with `--multi-thread-streams`.

+So if `--multi-thread-cutoff 250MB` and `--multi-thread-streams 4` are in effect (the defaults):

+- 0MB.250MB files will be downloaded with 1 stream
+- 250MB..500MB files will be downloaded with 2 streams
+- 500MB..750MB files will be downloaded with 3 streams
+- 750MB+ files will be downloaded with 4 streams

 ### --no-gzip-encoding ###

 Don't set `Accept-Encoding: gzip`.
 This means that rclone won't ask